What are the Benefits of Change Management for Your Projects?

 Kotter’s 8 Step Change Model

-1. Create Urgency: Build a sense of urgency around the need for change to motivate the team to move forward.
+1. Create urgency – Build a sense of urgency around the need for change to motivate the team to move forward.

-2. Form a Powerful Coalition: Assemble a group with enough power to lead the change effort and encourage them to work as a team.
+2. Form a powerful coalition – Assemble a group with enough power to lead the change effort and encourage them to work as a team.

-3. Create a Vision for Change: Develop a clear vision to help everyone understand why you ask them to take action.
+3. Create a vision for change – Develop a clear vision to help everyone understand why you ask them to take action.

-4. Communicate the Vision: Ensure that as many people as possible understand and accept the vision and the strategy.
+4. Communicate the vision – Ensure that as many people as possible understand and accept the vision and the strategy.

-5. Remove Obstacles: Identify and remove barriers to change and empower people to execute the vision.
+5. Remove obstacles – Identify and remove barriers to change and empower people to execute the vision.

-6. Create Short-Term Wins: Plan for and create short-term “wins” that people can see and celebrate, helping to build momentum.
+6. Create short-term wins – Plan for and create short-term “wins” that people can see and celebrate, helping to build momentum.

-7. Build on the Change: Analyze what went right and what needs improving, and set goals to continue building on the momentum of change.
+7. Build on the change – Analyze what went right and what needs improving, and set goals to continue building on the momentum of change.

-8. Anchor the Changes in Organizational Culture: Reinforce the changes by highlighting performance and success, ensuring they stick in the long term.
+8. Anchor the changes in organizational culture – Reinforce the changes by highlighting performance and success, ensuring they stick in the long term.

 The Change Curve

-This model anticipates the emotional journey individuals undergo during organizational change.
 It is a predictive tool for understanding the natural progression of employee reactions.
 It is instrumental in managing and supporting people through the transition.
+The model consists of four stages:

-• Stage 1: People react to the required change with shock or denial, resisting challenges to the status quo.
+• Stage 1 – People react to the required change with shock or denial, resisting challenges to the status quo.

-• Stage 2: Once the change is accepted as inevitable, individuals may become harmful, angry, disruptive, and even fearful for their future with the organization.
+• Stage 2 – Once the change is accepted as inevitable, individuals may become harmful, angry, disruptive, and even fearful for their future with the organization.

-• Stage 4: The difference is embraced as individuals develop new working habits and processes.
+• Stage 4 – The difference is embraced as individuals develop new working habits and processes.
 The organization will benefit from the change.

 Lewin’s Change Management Model

-This model characterizes change as ‘Unfreeze, Change, Freeze.’
+Lewin’s Change Management Model characterizes change as ‘Unfreeze, Change, Freeze.’

-Firstly, the organization must accept that a change is needed and communicate this need effectively.
 This ‘unfreezes’ individuals, making them open to change.
 Naturally, this phase can lead to extensive uncertainty and anxiety for individuals and teams.

 Next, change occurs as individuals seek to resolve uncertainty and look to a new, improved future state.
 Time and communication are critical to this phase.